geminiwen/SkinSprite/README.md

 # Skin Sprite
-Yet another solution for change day night mode **without recreate activity** Inspired by appcompat-v7
+Yet another solution for changing day-night mode **without recreating activity** Inspired by appcompat-v7

 ## How it works